+\SysName exploits the direct NVLink connections between GPUs to reduce PCIe contention whenever possible.
+It prioritizes GPU-to-GPU over host-to-GPU model swapping to enable faster model transmission and avoid interference with concurrent PCIe traffic.
+When concurrent host-to-GPU swapping is unavoidable, \SysName avoids loading bandwidth-intensive models (e.g., Bert-qa in Table~\ref{tab:swap_interference}) simultaneously to minimize the impact of PCIe contention.
+Therefore, models are categorized as heavy or light based on their bandwidth requirements (see Table~\ref{tab:eval_remote_swap}).

-Algorithm~\ref{algo:schedule} shows \SysName's scheduling and swapping policy.
-For a request, \SysName first checks whether the target model is loaded on an available GPU, and if so, directly executes it without the swapping overhead (line 8).
-If the model is hosted by busy GPUs, \SysName then schedules the request to perform the GPU-to-GPU swapping, in that the source and target GPUs should have a fast NVLink connection (line 11).
-Otherwise, \SysName resorts to the host-to-GPU swapping and prioritizes target GPUs whose neighbors are idle or running light models in order to reduce PCIe contention (line 18).
-In a nutshell, \SysName minimizes the interference and overhead of model swapping for each request, thereby providing low inference latency.
+Algorithm~\ref{algo:schedule} shows \SysName's scheduling and swapping mechanisms. \SysName first checks whether the target model is loaded on an available GPU, and if so, directly executes it without swapping (line 8).
+If the model is hosted by busy GPUs, \SysName then schedules the request to perform GPU-to-GPU swapping, as the source and target GPUs should have a fast NVLink connection (line 11).
+Otherwise, \SysName resorts to the host-to-GPU swapping and prioritizes target GPUs whose neighbors are idle or running light models to reduce PCIe contention (line 18).
+Altogether, \SysName minimizes the interference and overhead of model swapping for each request, thus providing low inference latency.